laurelcrelia/laurelcrelia.github.io/README.md

 ```
 4. **Add your profile image**
-Place your profile image in the `src/assets` directory and name it `Picture.jpg`.
+Place your profile image in the `src/assets` directory and name it `profile.png`.

-5. **Create a `projectsData.json` file**
+5. **Create a `projectsData.js` file**

-Add your project details in a JSON file which will be used to dynamically render the projects section.
+Add your project details in a JavaScript file which will be used to dynamically render the projects section.

-Create a `projectsData.json` file in the `src/assets` directory with the following structure:
+Create a `projectsData.js` file in the `src/assets` directory with the following structure:

 ```
 const projects = [